 The first step in getting someone's business is to be clear on what you offer.
 There's no room for vagueness and uncertainty.
 One way to ensure you're communicating what you offer is to know what you're best at and what value you bring to the table.

-- Study your market.
+First of all, you need to study your market.
 Learn about who's playing in your space, and who's satisfying their clients.
 What sells well?
 What niches of the market aren't being served as passionately or completely as others?

-- Think like your prospective clients.The more time you spend researching from the eyes of a prospect, the more you'll spot where those prospects could be served better.
+Next up, try to think like your prospective clients.The more time you spend researching from the eyes of a prospect, the more you'll spot where those prospects could be served better.

 Home Depot sells customers 'drills'.
 The customers want 'a hole in their wall'.
 Same thing, different terminology.